dotta/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlickMigrationGuide.md

 > Note: If your database configuration contains settings for the connection pool, be aware that you will need to migrate those settings as well.
 However, this may be a bit trickier, because Play 2.3 default connection pool used to be BoneCP, while the default Slick 3 connection pool is HikariCP.
 Read [[here|PlaySlickAdvancedTopics#Connection-Pool]] for more details.

+### Support for Play database evolutions

+After correctly configuring your Slick databases, add the following `include "slick-evolutions.conf"` if you would like to use Play database evolutions with Slick.
+Read [[here|PlaySlick#Support-for-Play-database-evolutions]] for more details.

 ## Automatic Slick driver detection

 Play Slick used to automatically infer the needed Slick driver from the datasource configuration.
-This feature was removed, hence you must provide the Slick driver to use, for each Slick database configuration, in your **application.conf**.
+This feature was removed, hence you must provide the Slick driver to use, for each Slick database configuration, in your application's configuration file.

 The rationale for removing this admittedly handy feature is that we want a Play Slick configuration to be a valid Slick configuration.
 Furthermore, it's not always possible to automatically detect the correct Slick driver from the database configuration (if this was possible, then Slick would already provide such functionality).